kamu-data/kamu-docs/typography.md

 icon: pen
 ---

-import {Term, Schema, YouTube, YouTubeList} from '/components/common.jsx'
+import {Term, Schema, YouTube, YouTubeList, Diagram} from '/components/common.jsx'

 This section provides examples of all style elements available to documentation authors and the guidelines on using them.